Annette Beck-Sickinger

-Annette Gabriele Beck-Sickinger (born 28 October 1960) is a German chemist and biologist.
+Annette Gabriele Beck-Sickinger (born 28 October 1960 in Aalen) is a German chemist and biologist.
 She has been a full professor of Biochemistry and Bioorganic Chemistry at the University of Leipzig since 1999.

 Career

-Annette G. Beck-Sickinger studied chemistry (diploma in 1986) and biology (diploma in 1990) at the University of Tübingen (Germany) and received her Ph.D. under the supervision of Günther Jung (Organic Chemistry, University of Tübingen).
+Annette G. Beck-Sickinger studied chemistry and biology at the University of Tübingen (Germany) and received her Ph.D. under the supervision of Günther Jung (Organic Chemistry, University of Tübingen) in 1989.
+After completing her doctorate, she undertook several research fellowships, including stays in the United States and Denmark.
+Following a postdoctoral fellowship in Zürich, she earned her habilitation in 1995, also in Tübingen.
+From 1996 to 1999, she served as an assistant professor of pharmaceutical biochemistry at ETH Zürich.

-Since October 1999, she is a full professor of Biochemistry and Bioorganic Chemistry at the University of Leipzig.
-In 2009, she spent a sabbatical at Vanderbilt University (Nashville, TN) as visiting professor.
+In 1999, she accepted a position as a full professor of Biochemistry and Bioorganic Chemistry at the University of Leipzig.
+In 2009 and 2014, she was a visiting professor at Vanderbilt University (Nashville, TN).